Through October, 2014:

 Made in New Jersey: A Celebration of Decorative and Fine Arts

 Celebrating New Jersey’s 350th Anniversary, this exhibit showcases the Museum’s collection of New Jersey stoneware, silver, and artists such as Thomas Nast, A.B.
 Frost and Edward Kranich.
 Also featured are examples of New Jersey stoneware from such makers as Noah Furman and Charles Wingender, and New Jersey silver by Cary Dunn, Aaron Lane and others.
-During touring hours in the Upstairs Gallery (originally scheduled to open on February 23).
+During touring hours in the Upstairs Gallery.
 Regular admission applies; members free. .
 A speaker series complements the exhibit.

 Controversies: The More Things Change…

 Through June, 2014 This exhibition explores topics that helped shape our world through local history events which had national significance: medical experimentation, capital punishment, immigration and the right to die movement, and inspires people to consider the ways in which they think about these important, frequently debated issues.
 Local history events which had national significance represent the issues: the 1833 Antoine LeBlanc murder trial and public execution and medical experimentation; the immigration issues of the late nineteenth century as depicted by political cartoonist Thomas Nast, a Morristown resident, and the 1976 Karen Ann Quinlan “right to die” case.
 Where most exhibits typically provide detailed information about the objects on view, Controversies offers limited information about the objects, essentially forcing personal thought, and inspiring discussion, about the areas represented.
 Instead, curator’s books of supplementary information, drawn from primary sources, are available within the exhibit.
 Visitors are encouraged to leave comments about the themes presented.
 See more about the speaker series which complements this exhibit.